reedsy/challenges/ruby-on-rails-engineer.md

   - author
 ```

-You need to implement the retrieve method, which should get a list of books title on the right
+You need to implement the retrieve method, which should get a list of books on the right order.
-order.

 ```ruby
 class Feed